liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 We discussed possible video conference tools and decided to go with with Zoom, that I knew from GitLab.
-Zoom is able to handle a call with 100 participants maintaining excellent quality (I'm impressed to this day) and has automatic efortless recording.
+Zoom is able to handle a call with 100 participants maintaining excellent quality (I'm impressed to this day) and has automatic effortless recording.

 We also decided to order dedicated headsets for everyone who needed one.